KylerBesher/final_arena/content/pages/test/index.md

 description: Collection of test pages for components and styling
 template: page
 metadata:
-  description: "A comprehensive testing ground for components, layouts, and styling options"
+  description: 'A comprehensive testing ground for components, layouts, and styling options'
   navigation:
     show_in_nav: true
     show_children: true